-The origin of the Selden Map of China through a holistic analysis of the painting materials and the cartographic techniques
+The origin of the Selden Map of China through a holistic analysis and cartographic techniques

 Unit(s) of assessment: General Engineering

 The Selden map of China is an early seventeenth century map showing the maritime trade routes in East Asia.
 It looks like a combination of a coloured Chinese landscape painting style map and a nautical chart, with detailed annotations in Chinese of cities, ports and countries in Asia.
 The arrival of the map at the Bodleian Library (Oxford) is dated in 1659 and it was named after John Selden, a prominent London lawyer who donated the map to the library after his death in 1654.
 After the arrival of the map at the Bodleian Library, it was studied and annotated in Latin in 1687 by the librarian Thomas Hyde with the help of a Chinese Jesuit convert Michael Shen Fuzong who had arrived at the court of James II from China.

 The map was frequently displayed as an item of curiosity in the eighteenth century but it probably fell into neglect after it was examined and dismissed as cartographically incorrect by the astronomer and mathematician Edmond Halley.
 However, the Selden map was ‘rediscovered’ by the historian Robert Batchelor with the help of the Bodleian librarian David Helliwell in 2008.After that, a lot of studies have been performed regarding the history and the interpretation of the map as it is believed to provide new and important information about the global maritime history of the late sixteenth and early seventeenth century.
 The dating of the map has been narrowed down only after its ‘rediscovery’ based on extensive research by various historians and is set between 1607 and 1624.